-- CIS 205.
+CIS 205.
 MICROCOMPUTER APPLICATIONS.
-Introduction to microcomputer applications; emphasis on word processing, spreadsheet, database and graphics software.
+Introduction to microcomputer applications; emphasis on word processing, spreadsheet, database, and graphics software.
 Prerequisite: Keyboarding skills.
+3

-3 - CIS 210.
+CIS 210.
 COMPUTER PROGRAMMING FUNDAMENTALS.
 Introduction to design and construction of programs; emphasis on syntax, structured techniques, problem solving, and logic development.
 Prerequisite: CIS 205.
+3

-3 - CIS 235.
+CIS 235.
 MICROCOMPUTER APPLICATIONS II.
 Development of advanced skills in the use of microcomputer spreadsheet and database software; introduction to multimedia software; making effective use of microcomputer operating system commands and user interfaces.
 Prerequisite: CIS 205.
+3

+CIS 250.
+INTRODUCTION TO SPATIAL SCIENCE AND GEOGRAPHIC INFOR-MATION SYSTEMS.
+This course provides students with an introduction to the theory and practice of spatial science.
+This course will meet for 3 credit hours of lecture and 1 credit hour (3 hours of contact time) of lab each week.
+Prerequisites: MAT 104 and 105 or equivalents.

-3 - CIS 300.
+CIS 300.
 MANAGEMENT INFORMATION SYSTEMS.
 The role of computer systems in the management, control, and operation of organizations; components, benefits, development, and use of management information systems.
 Prerequisites: CIS 205, ACC 220.
+3

-3 - CIS 305.
+CIS 305.
 ADVANCED MICROCOMPUTER APPLICATIONS.
 Advanced techniques in microcomputer applications software; making effective use of the operating system; using the Internet; selected computing topics.
 Prerequisite: Permission of instructor.
 3